Wall Street Pummels Texas Instruments Incorporated (TXN) After Recent Earnings Report

 Raymond James gave a rating of “Outperform” to TXN, setting the target price at $220 in the report published on February 23rd of the current year.

-During the last 5 trading sessions, TXN fell by -6.57%, which changed the moving average for the period of 200-days by +35.27% in comparison to the 20-day moving average, which settled at $189.09.
-In addition, Texas Instruments Incorporated saw 8.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TXN rose by +1.82%, which changed the moving average for the period of 200-days by +41.08% in comparison to the 20-day moving average, which settled at $186.29.
+In addition, Texas Instruments Incorporated saw 10.92% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading